Qudratillo8373/lucas-aws-ec2-roadpam/README.md

 ```
    Follow prompts:

-   Enter email
+   1. Enter email

-   Agree to terms
+   2. Agree to terms

-   Select your domain
+   3. Select your domain

-   Enable redirect from HTTP → HTTPS
+   4. Enable redirect from HTTP → HTTPS

-Final Access
+Final Access:

 Your website should now be accessible via: